ged/hoe-mercurial/README.md

 ### Committing

 	$ rake hg:checkin

 -or-

 	$ rake ci

-This will offer to pull and merge from the default repo (if there is one), check for any unregistered files and offer to add/ignore/delete or temporarily skip them, run the :precheckin task (which you can use to run tests, lint, or whatever before checking in), builds a commit message file out of the diff that's being committed and invokes your editor on it, does the checkin, then offers to push back to the default repo.
+This will offer to pull and merge from the default repo (if there is one), check for any unregistered files and offer to add/ignore/delete or temporarily skip them, run the **:precheckin** task (which you can use to run tests, lint, or whatever before checking in), builds a commit message file out of the diff that's being committed and invokes your editor on it, does the checkin, then offers to push back to the default repo.

 ### Pre-Release Hook

-This plugin also hooks Hoe's 'prerelease' task to tag and (optionally) sign the rev being released, then push to the default repo.
+This plugin also hooks Hoe's **prerelease** task to tag and (optionally) sign the rev being released, then push to the default repo.
 If there are any uncommitted files, it also verifies that you want to release with uncommitted changes, and ensures you've bumped the version number by checking for an existing tag with the same version.

+To sign tagged revisions using 'hg sign', do this in your hoespec:

+	self.hg_sign_tags = true

+This requires that 'hg sign' work on its own, of course.

 ### Other Tasks